Dodge: Founding and early years

-The Dodge Brothers Motor Company was established in 1913 and by 1914, John and Horace designed and introduced the first car of their own – the four-cylinder Dodge Model 30-35 touring car.
+The Dodge Brothers Motor Company was established in 1913.
+By 1914, John and Horace designed and introduced the first car of their own: the four-cylinder Dodge Model 30-35 touring car.
 Marketed as a slightly more upscale competitor to the ubiquitous Ford Model T, it pioneered or made standard many features later taken for granted, such as all-steel bodies.
-The vast majority of cars worldwide still used wood-framing under steel panels, Other innovations were 12-volt electrical systems (6-volt systems would remain the norm until the 1950s), 35 horsepower engines versus the Model T's 20 horsepower, and sliding-gear transmission (the best-selling Model T retained an antiquated planetary design until its demise in 1927).
+The vast majority of cars worldwide still used wood-framing under steel panels.
+Other innovations were 12-volt electrical systems (six-volt systems would remain the norm until the 1950s), 35 horsepower engines versus the Model T's 20 horsepower, and sliding-gear transmission (the best-selling Model T retained an antiquated planetary design until its demise in 1927).
 John Dodge was quoted as saying, "Someday, people who own a Ford are going to want an automobile."
 The company garnered a reputation for the highest quality truck, transmission, and motor parts supplied to other successful vehicles, and Dodge Brothers cars were ranked second in U.S. sales as early as 1916.

-That same year, Henry Ford stopped paying stock dividends to finance the construction of his new River Rouge complex, and the Dodges filed a suit to protect their annual dividends of approximately one million dollars, leading Ford to buy out his shareholders.
+In 1916, Henry Ford stopped paying stock dividends to finance the construction of his new River Rouge complex.
+The Dodges filed a lawsuit to protect their annual dividends of approximately one million dollars, leading Ford to buy out his shareholders.
 The Dodges were paid some US$25 million.($ in dollars) They had already earned $9,871,500 ($ in dollars) in dividends making a total return of $34,871,500 ($ in dollars) on their original $10,000 ($ in dollars) investment.
 The Ford contract set them up for life, but they never got to spend it.